Seekonk Library Trust

 Can donations or bequests be made for a specific reason?

-Yes, donations or bequests can be made for specific purposes if desired.
-For example, gifts could support the library endowment, building expansion and renovation or the proposed library park.
+Yes, donations or bequests can be made for specific purposes, for example, your gift can be directed to furnishing, building renovation or the maintenance of the Seekonk Meadows.
 One particularly satisfying way to give is to make a donation or bequest in honor or in memory of a friend or loved one who was or is an avid reader or frequent user of the Library.

-How can bequests to the Seekonk Library Trust be made by will?
+How can I include Seekonk Library Trust in my will?

 Your will can bequeath a stated sum or percentage of your estate by specifically mentioning the Seekonk Library trust.
 For instance, your will could state ”I hereby bequeath ten percent (10%) of the residue of my estate to the Seekonk Library Trust located in Seekonk, Massachusetts, for its general uses and purposes.”

-Where can I get information about the Trust?
+Where can I get more information about the Trust?